Authors: Queen Rainia Al Abdullah and Kelly DiPucchio

 Her Majesty Queen Rania and bestselling author Kelly DiPucchio tell a story inspired by her Majesty's own childhood.
 Salma and Lily reach the true spirit of tolerance and acceptance.
 The smallest things can pull us apart - until we learn that friendship is far more powerful than difference.

 Why It's On My Bookshelf: Awards should be plastered all over this book's cover.
-Which by the way, is the most darling cutest cover I have just about ever seen.
+Which by the way, is the most darling cover I have just about ever seen.
 The students took one look at The Sandwich Swap and said, "Read us that one!!"
 Sometimes I bring in a few books to each of my lessons to give them a preview of next weeks story.
 Even in the hallway, a second grade student said to me, "When are you going to read us The Sandwich Swap?"
 Apparently, they can sniff out a good book just by it's cover.
-But this is more than good, it is GREAT.
+But this is more then good, it is GREAT.

 The lessons learned by both girls in the story is EXACTLY the kind of message students need to hear.
 Working in a culturally diverse school I know students have many curiosities about one another.
 But sometimes, those curiosities can sadly turn into put-downs towards one another.
 It divides everyone which is what happens in the story.
 Just look around the world, it's pretty obvious we need to start these conversations and teachings early in life.
 A first grade student said, "I hope everyone goes to multi-cultural night tomorrow to make more friends!"
 The lovely 'pot-luck' ending will make you think about what your own school is doing to help promote cultural diversity.